 I transitioned to art because I wanted to put out images that reflected my culture that I wasn’t able to produce in fashion.
 The types of models I wanted to work with in fashion, I didn’t have access to them.
 The type of styling I wanted to see, I couldn’t really put it together.
 So, the easiest thing for me to do was to collage them together myself.
 Look at models that I really wanted to work with, find them online and collage the type of styling I wanted to do using different mediums.

-Initially, it wasn’t meant to be for me to get into art, it was just really for me to put together a portfolio of work of what I could do for people to see to hire me as a stylist.
+Initially, it wasn’t meant to be for me to get into art, it was just really for me to put together a portfolio of work of what I could do for people to see in order for them to hire me as a stylist.
 People were messaging me about the art and calling it art.
 It took me a little while to accept the fact that it was art, because for me not coming from an art background I was looking at art in a traditional way.
-You know, someone painting something on a canvas.
-Not even photography.
+You know, someone painting something on a canvas, not even photography.
 Photography was photography and art was oil painting or acrylic painting on a canvas.
 Before I started exploring digital art, I didn’t know that digital art existed in that way.
 I just saw a few things that I liked, but I didn’t really pay much attention to it.
-So, when people were calling me an artist and I started looking at what other artists were doing I was like ‘oh ok, yeah it could be art’.
+So, when people were calling me an artist and I started looking at what other artists were doing I was like ‘oh ok, yeah it could be art.'

 How has it been for you navigating the art world as someone coming from a fashion background?
 Have you noticed any stark differences, and have you encountered any hurdles?

-There is a huge difference, even though they’re both creative and between a lot of art and fashion there is definitely a huge crossover.
+There's a huge difference, even though they’re both creative and between a lot of art and fashion there is definitely a huge crossover.
 Artists are always used as an inspiration in fashion, we see that all the time, but they're still two very different industries.
 Coming into an industry that I knew nothing about and didn’t appreciate to its fullest at all, it was really hard for me, and that’s why I think it took me so long to actually get into it.
-I appreciated art but I wouldn’t call myself honestly an art-lover, I didn’t know anything about it.
+I appreciated art but I wouldn’t call myself an art-lover honestly, I didn’t know anything about it.
 It was kind of daunting.
 I felt like I would have to really research, and I did research in terms of what other artists were doing.
 Who were the black artists in the industry that were turning heads?
 Who were people speaking about and excited about?
 What did I think about them?
 Which artists inspired me?
 All the kind of questions that I would want to know from an artist, I started preparing myself for them.
 I just thought, ‘whatever, this is my art.
-It speaks for itself’.
+It speaks for itself.'

 "Sometimes as an artist you have to do what you love doing, and what means something to you.
 If people love it they get it.
 If they don’t, they don’t.
 You have to get to a point where you love it, and you know the message."

 It’s still an industry that I’m learning about and just connecting with the right people, getting an exhibition is something that I’m working towards.
-I have my first exhibition coming up next month.
-The thing with black female artists is that in the UK there is not much room for us to shine, as there’s not much room for black women in any industry full stop.
-The art world is really a socially elitist world where it’s really about who you know, that is really similar to the fashion industry.
+I actually have my first exhibition coming up next month.
+The thing with black female artists is that in the UK there's not much room for us to shine, as there’s not much room for black women in any industry full stop.
+The art world is really a socially elitist world where it’s really about who you know, that's really similar to the fashion industry.
 It's really about who you know, it’s not really about the talent.
-It’s about who you know and are you the flavour of the month.
+It’s about are you the flavour of the month.
 Are you the one that they’re going to put out and say that you’re interesting, that you’ve got something to say.
 It’s controlled by white middle-aged men and I found myself in a similar situation just like I was in fashion, where just trying to get that space to showcase yourself was and is really really hard.
 I hope that the industry will start recognising that there are some really amazing black female artists in the UK that really need support.